wazuh/wazuh-documentation/source/user-manual/registering/host-verification-registration.rst

 .. _host-verification-registration:

-Registration Service with Host Verification
+Registration service with host verification
 ===========================================

-Using verification with an SSL key certificate provides confidence that the connection between the right agent and the right manager is established.
+Using verification with an SSL key certificate provides confidence that the connection between the right Wazuh agent and the right Wazuh manager is established.

 Creating a Certificate of Authority (CA)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Registration service with SSL certification, requires creation of a **Certificate of Authority** used to sign certificates for the manager and the agents.
+Registration service with SSL certification requires the creation of a Certificate of Authority used to sign certificates for the Wazuh manager and the Wazuh agents.
 The hosts will receive a copy of this CA in order to verify the remote certificate.

 To generate the certificate execute the following command: